openedx/edx-documentation/en_us/shared/set_up_course/planning_course_run_information/additional_course_run_information.rst

 .. only:: Open_edX

- For information about how to enter this content in Studio, see :ref:`Creating a Course About Page`.
+ For information about how to enter this content in Studio, see :ref:`Set Course Effort Expectations`.